SNIA/Swordfish-basic-web-client/documentation/Swordfish Basic Web Client Dev Guide.md

 -   Servers can also notify clients whether "credentials" (including Cookies and HTTP Authentication data) should be sent with requests

-URI Request and Response model
+URI Request and Response Model
 ------------------------------

 -   The Web Request and Web Response classes contain methods and properties that